yempi/house-pricing/README.md

 On the limitations side, we have that it doesn’t give us a specific value, but rather it outputs to which class a property would belong.
 Some of the benefits of a Balanced Random Forest Classifier This is a very robust machine learning algorithm, can handle big amounts of data and has a high precision.

-### Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables)
+### Explanation of changes in model choice

-From module 2 to module 3 we add another model.
+From module 2 to module 3 we added another model.
 We used the Balanced Random Forest Classifier to determine which categories of features where the most important in that analysis.
-Then we add that categories to the Multiple Linear Regression analysis, which was the one we added.
+Then we added those categories to the Multiple Linear Regression analysis, which was the one we added.

 For the Multiple Linear Regression analysis, we used the most relevant features from the machine learning and the house features that are more common when selecting a house.
 Like size, number of bedrooms number of bathrooms, number of cars that can be in the garage.